Gal-Keshet/EpiTyping/README.md

 --fastq_folder: Path to a folder containing the fastq files (default: $PWD/fastq).
 The folder can contain multiple fastq files but they all need to represent samples which were prepared with the same library composition (e.g all paired and unstranded; all single and unstranded etc.)

+--multiple_samples: Whether there is more than one sample (true/false, default: false)

 --single: Whether the RNA-seq library is single ended (true/false, default: false)

 -profile: (standard/cluster, default: standard).